 (4) A party may call and examine witnesses, cross-examine opposing witnesses and present arguments and submissions.

 (5) The Board may receive in evidence any statement, document, information or matter that, in the opinion of the Board, may assist it to deal with the matter before the Board whether or not the statement, document, information or matter is given or produced under oath or would be admissible as evidence in a court of law.

-(6) A party may be represented before the Board by counsel or an agent.
+(6) A party may be represented before the Board by counsel, agent, or representative.